Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 3. Connect to a VPN server

 After you’re logged in, your app will either connect you to a nearby server or give you the option to select a server location of your own.
 Note that the further away you are from a network server, the slower your actual speeds will perform.
 And that’s it!
 Your web traffic is now secure.

 It Isn’t All Greek

 Hearing the term virtual private network may intimidate the average user, but it’s for that very reason that we encourage you to invest in one.
 If you’re not well versed in computers, a VPN is one of the simplest ways to cover your security bases.
 Even if it sounds Greek, many providers have gone out of their way to make their apps a set-and-forget privacy tool that runs in the background.
 Once installed, you can rest easy knowing that your web traffic is exactly that – yours.

-To find the right VPN for you, check out the Best VPNs in 2021.
+To find the right VPN for you, check out the best VPNs available.